fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 5. Blocking transactions that contain a fee less than the median.
 It's possible to implement the mechanism such that RPC nodes drop all transactions with fees less than the recommended global fee.
 This has the same effect as having an in-protocol base fee.
 This was left out because there's not much evidence that suggests that users will send low-fee transactions in hopes of landing if fee markets are deterministic.
 However, should the need ever arise to add this feature, it should be trivial to do so.

 6. Having a max cap on the cache size.
 At the moment, the cache size is unbounded.
-Judging from the number of contentious accounts on mainnet-beta, it's unlikely that the cache will be very large but in the future it might be necessary to sacrifice some efficiency by setting a limit on the cache size.
+Judging from the number of contentious accounts on mainnet-beta, it's unlikely that the cache will be very large but in the future, it might be necessary to sacrifice some efficiency by setting a limit on the cache size.
 In such a scenario, when the cache is updated at the end of every slot, the bottom X accounts can be replaced by the most contentious accounts in the new block.

 7. Using contention to scale the recommendations.
 In the current calculation for recommended fee contention is not explicitly considered, it can be useful as more contentious accounts should have prices raised more aggressively.

 ## Impact